junegunn/hbase-jruby/README.md

 ### Resolving Hadoop/HBase dependency

 To be able to access HBase from JRuby, Hadoop/HBase dependency must be satisfied.
-This can be done by setting up CLASSPATH variable beforehand or by `require`ing relevant JAR files after launch.
+This can be done by either setting up CLASSPATH variable beforehand or by `require`ing relevant JAR files after launching JRuby.
-However, downloading all the JAR files and manually putting them in CLASSPATH is a PITA, especially when HBase is not installed on local system.

-*hbase-jruby* includes `HBase.resolve_dependency!` helper method, which resolves Hadoop/HBase dependency.
+However, that's a lot of work, so *hbase-jruby* provides `HBase.resolve_dependency!` helper method, which automatically resolves Hadoop/HBase dependency.

 #### Preconfigured dependencies